Did you always want to be a writer?

 How did you start writing?

 I wrote a lot of fanfiction!
-Don’t get excited—it’s not published anywhere, and it’s not the spicy kind.
+Don’t get excited — it’s not published anywhere, and it’s not the spicy kind.
 I just liked using existing characters to tell my stories.
 It was kind of like using training wheels; I could practice writing a story without having to create everything from scratch.
 I learned how to write dialogue that sounded true to a character, how to describe settings, and how to tell a story from beginning to end.
 Most of my old stories are pretty terrible, but they got me through that rough practice stage.
-When I decided to write my own book, I was ready!
+When I wanted to write my own book, I was ready!

 How long did it take you to finish your first book?